naren200/naren200.github.io/_posts/2023-10-25-pytorchTensorflow.md

 ---
-title: Installing Tensorflow and Pytorch with GPU/CUDA access- Question based documentation
+title: Installing Tensorflow and Pytorch with GPU access
 tags: [Blog]
 style: fill
-color: danger
+color: primary
-description:
+description: Covered installation methods to ensure that PyTorch and TensorFlow can coexist on your Ubuntu system with GPU acceleration
 ---

 # Installing PyTorch and TensorFlow on Ubuntu for GPU Acceleration

 If you're looking to set up PyTorch and TensorFlow on an Ubuntu system with GPU acceleration, this guide will walk you through the installation process.
 We'll cover the key components and potential issues you might encounter, along with solutions.
-Please note that this guide is current as of my last knowledge update in January 2022, and there may have been updates or changes since then.
+Please note that this guide is current as of my last knowledge update in October 2023, and there may have been updates or changes since then.
 Let's get started!

 ## Prerequisites